UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-ps.md

 toc_rootlink: Users
 toc_sub1: How To
-toc_sub2:
+toc_sub2: Create a Site-to-Site Connection
 toc_sub3:
 toc_sub4:
 toc_title: Create a site-to-site VPN connection - PowerShell
-toc_fullpath: Users/How To/azs-how-create-S2S-VPN-ps.md
+toc_fullpath: Users/How To/Create a Site-to-Site Connection/azs-how-create-S2S-VPN-ps.md
 toc_mdlink: azs-how-create-S2S-VPN-ps.md
 ---

-# How to create a site-to-site connection using the UKCloud Azure Stack portal
+# How to create a site-to-site VPN connection using PowerShell

 ## Overview

-This guide shows you how to use PowerShell to create a Site-to-Site VPN from your UKCloud Azure Stack environment to public Azure.
+This guide shows you how to use PowerShell to create a site-to-site VPN from your UKCloud for Microsoft Azure environment to public Azure.

 ### Intended audience

-To complete the steps in this guide, you must have appropriate access to subscriptions in UKCloud Azure Stack and public Azure.
+To complete the steps in this guide, you must have appropriate access to subscriptions in UKCloud for Microsoft Azure and public Azure.

 ## Prerequisites

-Ensure your PowerShell environment is setup as detailed in [Configure the Azure Stack user's PowerShell environment](azs-how-configure-powershell-users.md).
+Ensure your PowerShell environment is set up as detailed in [*Configure the Azure Stack user's PowerShell environment*](azs-how-configure-powershell-users.md).

 ## Declare variables